 If you consider yourself to be an at home Masterchef, you will want to include edibles in your landscaping design.
 Herbs work well when contained in one area, and a retaining wall is a great option.
 What you plant may be dependent on the environment and location, but with some attention you will be adding your fresh ingredients to your recipes in no time.
-If you aren’t sure where to start, here are 4 herbs every cook should have in their garden:
+If you don’t know where to start we’ve put together a list of herbs every cook should have in their garden:

 Mint is relatively easy to grow, it does like some sunshine but you will rarely have any pests to contend with.
 You will need to be careful during the summer months as your mint will need to stay hydrated.
 The best way to plant this is with cuttings, as it can be difficult to start from seed.
 This is a plant which can quickly grow out of control and we recommend keeping it contained in an oversized pot.

 - Add to your summer salads

 - Use in water for a refreshing twist

 - Combine with basil for a delicious pesto

 - As a key ingredient in Thai cooking

 Rosemary is known for its beautiful burst of purple, so not only is it a must have cooking ingredient but it will be a feature in your garden.
 Rosemary prefers hot weather and will stay evergreen all year round.
 Plant this in your retaining walls or in pots and you will be rewarded.
 While it does like water, it doesn’t like to be drenched so light watering will see it thrive.